This chapter describes the general concepts that you must understand to make any type of RMAN backup. This chapter contains the following topics:

 A full backup has no effect on subsequent incremental backups.
 Image copies are always full backups because they include every data block in a data file.
-A backup set is by default a full backup because it can potentially include every data block in a data file, although unused block compression means that blocks never used are excluded and, in some cases, currently unused blocks are excluded (see "About RMAN Block Compression for Backup Sets").
+A backup set is by default a full backup because it can potentially include every data block in a data file, although umused block compression means that blocks never used are excluded and, in some cases, currently unused blocks are excluded.

 A full backup cannot be part of an incremental backup strategy; that is, it cannot be the parent for a subsequent incremental backup.